Grinding flax seeds yields a great source of daily, fresh omega-3 fatty acids.

 Whizz it for 10-20s and voilà, you have your ground flax seeds powder.
 What could be easier?

-On alternate days we enjoy eggs Florentine for breakfast; it's equally good.
+On alternate days we enjoy eggs Florentine for breakfast; it is equally good.

-The omega-3 fat, Alpha Linolenic acid, or ALA, is a very powerful anti oxidant and, exposed to air gets very rapidly hot and goes rancid.
-Make sure you refrigerate or better still freeze any left over.
+The omega-3 fat, Alpha Linolenic acid, or ALA, is a very powerful antioxidant and, exposed to air, gets rapidly hot and goes rancid.
+Make sure you refrigerate or better still freeze any that is left over.

-In particular, make sure that both your elderly parents are your children are getting adequate levels of cold water fish and flaxseed in their diets.
+In particular, make sure that both your elderly parents and children are getting adequate levels of cold-water fish and flaxseed in their food.

-Kids suffering from attention deficit, and those who displayed aggression in school, also respond well to these three fatty acids; omega 3 is brain food, as well as for the joints, muscles and blood vessels; read more at the pathophysiology of atherosclerosis page below.
-It's scripted in simple layman's terms.
+Kids suffering from attention deficit, and those who display aggression in school, also respond well to these three fatty acids; omega-3 is brain food, as well as for the joints, muscles and blood vessels.
+Read more at the pathophysiology of atherosclerosis page below.
+It is scripted in simple layman's terms.

 Every family should be grinding flax seeds on a regular basis.

-I use grinding flax seeds regularly for our vegan seed bread recipe; although we are do eat meat, we do log into all the benefits of those who enjoy plenty of salads, fruit and the healthy loaf.
-To a very large extent it means growing and baking your own food.
+I use freshly-ground flax regularly for our vegan seed bread recipe; although we do eat meat, we do log into all the benefits of those who enjoy plenty of salads, fruit and the nutritious wholegrain loaf.
+To a very large extent it means growing and baking your own food wherever possible.

-It's either that or spend all that time visiting doctors and swallowing bucketful of pills, not to mention the pain and the cost.
+It is either that or spend all that time, and often a lot more, consulting doctors and swallowing bucketfuls of pills, not to mention the pain and the cost.

 It does mean retraining the tongue; sugary sweet rolls, bagels and highly refined scones should be kept for high and holy days.

-Healthy choice foods, if you don't want a body consumed with inflammation, must include plenty of omega-3 fatty acids.
-The best sources are fatty fish and freshly ground flax seeds; grind 'em yourself.
+Healthy choice foods if you do not want a body consumed with inflammation, must include plenty of omega-3 fatty acids.
+The best sources are fatty fish and freshly ground flax seeds; grind them yourself.

-Bernard Preston, yes, that's me, is committed to helping you enjoy healthy choice foods that can be made in a jiffy.
+Bernard Preston, yes, that is me, is committed to helping you enjoy choice foods that can be made in a jiffy.
 Well, our low GI bread takes five hours to bake, but it's only 5 minutes of preparation time, including grinding flax seeds that lower the glycemic index of the starch in our daily loaf.